Employee Medical Monitoring Program

 1. Supervisors determine the potential need for employee physicals based on job description and hazard analysis.

-3. The EH&S Manager will coordinate the exams with the contracted occupational medicine provider(s) and notify the supervisor and employee of date/time/instructions.
+3. The EHS Director will coordinate the exams with the contracted occupational medicine provider(s) and notify the supervisor and employee of date/time/instructions.

 4. The Department, for whom the employee works, is financially responsible for the total cost of exams, screening, tests, etc.